An Odyssey through the History of KISS' Music From The Elder

 Music From The Elder is the quintessential 2.5 out of 5 stars work.

-And Odyssey: The Definitive Examination of Music From The Elder is the quintessential 5 out of 5 stars music history book.
-Perfectly put together, Odyssey works effectively as a serious examination of a musical work while still maintaining the classic music fanzine edge.
-Positively a must-have for Kiss fans.
-And Elder fans who admit it.
+And Odyssey: The Definitive Examination of Music From The Elder rises to the level of a classic 5 out of 5 stars music history book.
+Ideally put together, Odyssey works effectively as a serious examination of a musical work while still maintaining the classic music fanzine edge.
+Positively a must-have for Kiss fans, and Elder fans who admit it.